 In the right situation, student loan forgiveness makes sense.
 You might even find a private employer that helps you repay your loans.
 While this is not necessarily ‘forgiveness’, it still accomplishes the same goal.

 Unfortunately, you might not qualify for any of the above.
 In addition, some private loans (who typically have the highest interest rates) are simply not eligible for any of these forgiveness programs.
 In that case, what do you do?

 Fortunately, you still have a way to get your finances in order and stop your hardship.
 Both consolidating your loans or refinancing them through a different lender might make sense for you.
 You can read more about each option on our resource page.

 Student loan debt is a serious problem, and it will only get worse in the future.
 If you’re a recent graduate, chances are you are affected as well.
 But that doesn’t mean you have to give up and accept your financial fate.

 If you qualify for student loan forgiveness, your troubles may soon be over.
-And even if you don’t, consolidation or refinancing your loans tends to be be a solid financial choice.
+And even if you don’t, consolidation or refinancing your student loans tends to be a solid financial choice.
 Contact us to learn more about these options, and take charge of your finances.